Scales: Metric scales

-An immediate consequence of the latter definition is the following: \begin{fact} Let $ \Psi $ be a scaling then for any $ \alpha > \beta > 0$ and for any constant $ C > 0 $ it holds for $ \epsilon > 0 $ small enough:
+An immediate consequence of the latter definition is the following: \begin{fact} Let $ \Scl $ be a scaling then for any $ \alpha > \beta > 0$ and for any constant $ C > 0 $, for $ \epsilon > 0 $ small enough, it holds:

-\end{fact} A consequence of the latter fact is the following which compares scales of metric spaces and measures: \begin{lemma} Let $f, g : \mathbb R_+^* \to \mathbb R_+^* $ be two functions defined such that $f \le g$ near $0$, thus for any constant $ C > 0$:
+\end{fact} A consequence of the latter fact is the following which will allow us to compare the different versions of scales: \begin{lemma} Let $f, g : \mathbb R_+^* \to \mathbb R_+^* $ be two functions such that $f \le g$ near $0$.
+For any constant $ C > 0$, it holds:

 and

 \end{lemma} \begin{proof} It suffices to observe that, by \cref{ineg cons}, for any $ \alpha > \beta > 0$, and $ \epsilon > 0 $ small, it holds: